jshenabc/NYC-DOE-wxO-Bootcamp/Labs/lab_instructions.md

 2. Now send the following message to test **The Emergency Use Case — Threat Response**:

 ```
-A tornado watch has been issued for District 07.
-Severity is high.
+A tornado watch has been issued for District 7.
+Severity is HIGH.
-Take all necessary emergency actions across all buildings in the district.
+Set all doors to locked and HVAC systems to low power mode.
 ```

 ![alt text](../Screenshots/orchestratormessage2.png)